-- Southern Florida is hot so don’t forget to pack the sunscreen.
+- Southern Florida is hot so don’t forget to pack sunscreen.
 Banana Boat Kids Sunscreen is a perfect choice if kids are active outside.
-With Powerstay technology it stays on while they are playing.
+It stays on while they are playing.
 Best of all there are no tears or stinging.

 - UV T-shirts are a great idea too.
 Rashguard has both long and short sleeve t-shirts to protect little ones from the sun outdoors.

-- Mosquitos are everywhere you turn in the Everglades so you are bound to run into them.
-Greenerways Organic Bug Spray for Kids or RiptGear Mosquito Bracelets can prevent kids and adults from those dreaded mosquito bites.
+- Mosquitos are quite prevalent in the Everglades.
+Greenerways Organic Bug Spray for Kids or RiptGear Mosquito Bracelets can prevent kids from getting bites.

 - Another way to protect kids from the sun is a good sun hat.
 SwimZip Kid’s Sun Hats provide protection and shade for kids of all ages and come in a fantastic range of colours.

 - As the weather is hot, it is difficult to keep drinks cold.
 Portable coolers fit easily into the boot of a car and they can keep drinks cold for hours.

 Florida Everglades Facts for Kids

 Before visiting Everglades with kids, it may be a good idea to walk through what to expect when they arrive and some of the rules that they must follow.